Indian Oil Corporation Ltd logo

 Bull Case 8

-• Robust compounded profit growth of 63% CAGR over 3 years demonstrates earnings recovery momentum
+• Compounded profit growth of 111% TTM and 62% over 3 years reflects strong earnings recovery from pandemic-era lows

 Bear Case 8

-• Stock CAGR of only 7% over 10 years reflects chronic underperformance versus broader market indices like Nifty
+• Stock CAGR of just 5% over 10 years and negative 1% over 1 year, significantly underperforming broader market indices

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.